 Get creative with your patio furniture.
 In addition to dining tables, consider some cozier seating, like couches, where guests can kick back and relax in groups.

-If your patio will be open at night, placing sectionals around a fire pit can help guests stay warm and comfortable, while adding fun seating for large groups and a design element guests are likely to love.
+If your patio will be open at night, placing sectionals around a fire pit can help guests stay warm and comfortable, a fun seating option for large groups and a design element guests are likely to love.
 If your patio will be a daytime brunch spot with drinks and yard games, a few hammocks can add fun, unique seating that fits into the overall vibe.

 This is another area where you can experiment with different ideas, as long as you keep your restaurant's branding and audience in mind.
 For example, couples visiting for date night might appreciate cozy outdoor loveseats, families with lots of kids may prefer picnic tables, and busy professionals stopping in for lunch might appreciate more traditional tables and chairs where they can set up a laptop while they eat.